 Our technicians complete many hours of extensive in-house training, and pass written exams, code testing, and hands-on skill assessments.
 But their training doesn’t stop there.
 Mandatory weekly training sessions keep them up-to-date on the latest in heating & cooling trends; the newest innovations; and the city, state and federal heating & cooling guidelines.

-While there may be several ways to service an AC unit that are “OK,” we follow an extensive set of “best practices” that we are constantly sharpening so you know you’re getting the best quality workmanship in Atlanta.
+While there may be several ways to service an AC unit that are “OK,” we follow an extensive set of “best practices” that we are constantly sharpening so you know you’re getting the best quality workmanship in New Albany.

 We Drive Fully-Stocked Service Vans